Kerl13/GHA/README.md

                             the irc channels
       -in IRC_NAME, --irc-name IRC_NAME
                             the bot's name
+      -ea FILE, --export-arguments FILE
+                            export arguments in the given file
+      -ia FILE, --import-arguments FILE
+                            import arguments from the given file

 For example :

     python gha.py --gh-host some.place.com --gh-port 4242 \
         --irc-host irc.freenode.net --irc-port 6667 \
         --irc-chans '#oneChan' '#oneOtherChan' --irc-name MyIRCBot

+If you want to re-use several times the same config, you should save it in a file :

+    python gha.py -gh some.place.com ... -in MyIRCBot --export-arguments my_file.cnf

+After that, you only need to import your arguments from this file :

+    python gha.py --import-arguments my_file.cnf

+And you can override the file arguments with yours :

+    python gha.py -ia my_file.cnf --gp 4224

 ### GitHub's side